 Potential greenway and trail projects may include off-road multi-purpose paths, on-road bike lanes, pedestrian/bicycle bridge connections, bicycle routes, and/or sidewalks.
 The development of greenways and trails is a lengthy planning process.
 If your neighborhood would like to work with the City in creating trails, bicycle routes, and greenways in your neighborhood, please fill out the Neighborhood Application and Project Detail Request forms.
-The City Greenways & Trails Coordinator is available to meet with your group and work with you to fill out the details and study proposed routes.
+The City Greenways and Trails Coordinator is available to meet with your group and work with you to fill out the details and study proposed routes.
 Project information needed includes: proposed route; amount of land to be acquired; route length; facility type/width; proposed surface treatment; proposed special amenities/furnishing/fixtures; current property ownership; need for easement; proposed funding source (and amount of any proposed neighborhood match); existing path obstructions (utilities, fencing, vegetation, landscaping, structures); environmental factors (wetland); et cetera.
 Projects often need to be phased due to funding availability.

 Is there a speed limit on the trails?